jeremylong/DependencyCheck/README.md

 </project>
 ```

+### Gradle Plugin

+For instructions on the use of the Gradle Plugin, please see the [dependency-check-gradle github page](http://jeremylong.github.io/DependencyCheck/dependency-check-gradle).

 ### Ant Task

 For instructions on the use of the Ant Task, please see the [dependency-check-ant github page](http://jeremylong.github.io/DependencyCheck/dependency-check-ant).